-P R J , I M K , C L ,
+P R J ,

-I i k wit e 1 i b netwo in o t p ot р to p f info in a cell Inten been con year re ha in the pa in tho of paper containin protein relate re infor that i m nee by re in thi fiel
+I M K

-Recently, effort ha to gather all information regar protein an centrali it in been ma large databa to make it a the world One of the i the to re aro pro Η Protein Reference Databa (HPRD) A q look on the HPRD web an idea gi abo the magnit of thi pro 2 protein and 33 protein interaction It i no do that thi proliferation of information will greatly benefit re b it al create problem related to the limited capacity of h to proce large amo of data methods We will aim towards making this tool as useful as possible for proteomics researchers by maintaining a tight collaboration with Professor Arthur R Salomon in the Brown Medical department We believe that an adequate visual tool would greatly benefit proteomics researchers and would significantly speed the process of understanding cellular processes
+C L ,

-Altho thi pro pro some basic tools that are intended to allow users to operate with this database, we found that the researcher's needs are far from being met Lookup and protein is no doubt important but gaining an o of the e relations between proteins, e if only locally, can ha a great impact on the researcher's reasoning process
+I i k wit e 1 b netwo in o ot to p f info a cell Inten been con year re ha in the pa in tho of paper containin protein relate re infor that i m nee in thi fiel Recently, effort ha to gather all information regar protein an centrali it in been ma large databa to make it a the world One of the i the to re aro pro Η Protein Reference Databa (HPRD) A q look on the HPRD web an idea gi abo the magnit of thi pro 2 protein and 33 protein interaction It i no do that thi proliferation of information will greatly benefit re b it al create problem related to the limited capacity of h to proce large amo of data Altho thi pro some basic tools that are intended to allow users to operate with this pro database, we found that the researcher's needs are far from being met Lookup and protein is no doubt important but gaining an o information retrie of the e relations between proteins, e if only locally, can ha a great impact on the researcher's reasoning

-This is why we will try to build a powerful visuali tool that will represent the protein interactions and allow for quick, intuitive information retrieval along with efficient reasoning
+This is why we will try to build a powerful visuali tool that will represent the protein interactions and allow for quick, intuitive information retrieval along with efficient reasoning methods.
+We will aim towards making this tool as useful as possible for proteomics researchers by maintaining a tight collaboration with Professor Arthur R. Salomon in the Brown Medical department.
+We believe that an adequate visual tool would greatly benefit proteomics researchers and would significantly speed.